Application of super resolution imagery techniques in neutron scattering data

 Super-resolution techniques have revolutionized scientific fields such as fluorescence microscopy and biology (The Nobel Prize in Chemistry 2014), and new SR techniques continue to be invented for microscopy (e.g. Taehwan Kim et al. 2019 Nature Communications; Ron Tenne et al. 2019 Nature Photonics; Raphaël Turcotte et al. 2019 PNAS; Bin Yang et al. 2019 Nature Methods).
 More generally, sub-pixel enhancements in optical imagery for real-space observation are making significant contributions to science (e.g. Frederic Herman et al., Erosion by an Alpine glacier, Science 350(6257) 2015).

-This work demonstrated for the first time that some super-resolution techniques for real-space optical imaging can be adapted to enhance resolution in reciprocal measurement of neutron spectra.
+The previous work demonstrated for the first time that some super-resolution techniques for real-space optical imaging can be adapted to enhance resolution in reciprocal measurement of neutron spectra.
 5X resolution enhancement was achieved on a phonon DOS measurement using the ARCS chopper spectrometer through multi-frame super-resolution.